 Off peak hours: 5

 Good Energy isn’t a household name, but most electric car drivers will have heard of its subsidiary Zapmap.
-The previous tariff was far from competitive, so the company has bounced back with a far more punchy offer from July 2024.
+The previous tariff was far from competitive, so the company has bounced back with a far more punchy offer.

-The company has also added an exit fee of £75 if you want to leave them before the end of the tariff, but the reviews say the customer service is highly rated.
+Good Energy has also added an exit fee of £75 if you want to leave them before the end of the tariff, but the reviews say the customer service is highly rated.
 They also offer customers a free subscription to ZapMap Premium, worth £29.99.
+If you are a very heavy user or charge a car and home storage battery it might work for you.

-5. EDF EVolve - Best for peak users
+6. EDF GoElectric - Best for very light users

 Edfenergy.com